THE OUIUM STORY

 I'm Garee Brackett and I've been working with computers and networks from about the age of 8.

-Many years of corporate experience along with a formal education, as well as self-teaching allowed me to develop and run a successful IT consulting company for 22 years in Seattle.
+Many years of corporate experience along with formal education, and self-teaching allowed me to develop and run a successful IT consulting company for 25 years in Seattle.

-I'm also an Partner/IT Architect for a technology startup called SolCharge, LLC with my college friend Rick.
+I am a Partner/IT Architect in a data analytics technology startup originally called SolCharge, LLC and now a new data analytics company known as LTAnalytics.io with my college friend Richard.

-Last, but not least, I'm the founder of Ouium, Inc. and I have my sister who is in the medical field onboard with this project as well as my team that consists of Jill (Operations Management) Cheryl (Accounting) and Kevin (Director PR/Media/Web/Social).
+Last, but not least, I am the founder of Ouium, Inc. I have my sister who is in the medical field on board with this project and my team consists of Jill (Operations Management) Cheryl (Accounting) and Kevin (Director PR/Media/Web/Social).

-Ouium pronounced (wee-yum) is a startup specializing in a digital patient engagement platform technology that focuses on prevention of repeat hospital visits.
+Ouium (means caretaker in Latin) is pronounced (wee-yum) is a startup specializing in a digital patient engagement platform technology that focuses on the prevention of repeat hospital visits.
 Supplying a digital patient engagement solution to healthcare providers allows for better patient outcomes from counsel to intake to procedure to aftercare and follow-up.

-We also look to help close the gap in the "medical deserts" of rural and under-served minority areas.
-We do this by providing a means for local clinics & doctors to partner with larger hospital organizations, universities and seamlessly supply access to resources that the institutions in larger markets have.
+We look to help close the gap in the "medical deserts" of rural and under-served minority areas as well.
+We look to do this by providing a means for local clinics & doctors to partner with larger hospital organizations, universities and seamlessly supply access to resources that the institutions in larger markets have.

-Via the telehealth functions we can help decrease visits to the hospitals and clinics for issues that could be diagnosed and managed remotely via a suite of high precision mobile medical devices that are currently on the market.
+Via telehealth functions, we can help decrease visits to the hospitals and clinics for issues that could be diagnosed and managed remotely via a suite of high-precision mobile medical devices that are currently on the market.

 The idea came from a visit back to my hometown of Mobile, Alabama to visit family in the later part of 2011.
 My maternal grandmother was battling cancer and had a 3'x3' coffee table that was full of medications that she needed to take.